A Deep Learning Model of Mental Rotation Informed by Interactive VR Experiments: VR Experiments

 \subsection{The Quadrant-Dependent Symbolic Representation Hypothesis}

-As a possible explanation for the parsimonious use of actions by human subjects in our VR experiment, we introduce the \emph{Quadrant-Dependant Symbolic Representation Hypothesis} (hereafter referred to as the Quadrant Hypothesis).
-Under this hypothesis, candidates may mentally place objects into visual `quadrants' (Fig. \ref{fig:Quadrant}) (or frames of reference \citep{hinton1981frames}), yielding a quadrant-specific symbolic encoding of objects, and thus effectively reducing the mental rotation task to switching between these discrete quadrants until the objects appear aligned.
+As a possible explanation for the parsimonious use of actions by human subjects and their tendency, in our VR experiment, to place objects at an angle between [-45°, +45°] relative to each other before making a similarity decision, we introduce the \emph{Quadrant-Dependant Symbolic Representation Hypothesis} (hereafter referred to as the Quadrant Hypothesis).
+Under this hypothesis, candidates may mentally place objects into visual `quadrants' (\hyperref[fig:Quadrant]{Fig.~\ref*{fig:Quadrant}}) (or frames of reference \citep{hinton1981frames}), yielding a quadrant-specific symbolic encoding of objects, and thus effectively reducing the mental rotation task to switching between these discrete quadrants until the objects appear aligned.
 Specifically, by dividing the $360^\circ$ rotation space into four equal quadrants, each object can be assigned to one, allowing decisions on rotation actions and similarity judgment to be based on quadrant membership rather than exact angular position.
 Actions are consequently limited to rotating the shape by (i) one quadrant clockwise, (ii) one quadrant counterclockwise, or (iii) two quadrants, greatly limiting the typical number of actions needed to solve the task.

 Algorithmically, Shepard-Metzler shapes are composed of ten cubes and comprise three elbows.
 A natural way to describe these shapes symbolically is through the description of the 9 transitions between cubes, starting from the nearest cube to the viewer, and where each transition corresponds to one of six possible directions: 1) $\mathsf{U}$, up; 2) $\mathsf{D}$, down; 3) $\mathsf{B}$, back; 4) $\mathsf{F}$, forward; 5) $\mathsf{L}$, left; and 6) $\mathsf{R}$, right.
-We adopt this sequential description as the symbolic representation of the object on which our quadrant hypothesis acts; the description remains the same within a quadrant, but changes with a quadrant switch, as shown in Figure \ref{fig:Quadrant}.
-A shape yields four unique symbolic descriptions (one for each quadrant) when starting from the nearest cube (indicated by the blue block in Figure \ref{fig:Quadrant}).
-A precise mathematical description of the Quadrant Hypothesis using group theory is given in App. \ref{app:QuadrantHyp}.
+We adopt this sequential description as the symbolic representation of the object on which our quadrant hypothesis acts; the description remains the same within a quadrant, but changes with a quadrant switch, as shown in \hyperref[fig:Quadrant]{Fig.~\ref*{fig:Quadrant}}.
+A shape yields four unique symbolic descriptions (one for each quadrant) when starting from the nearest cube (indicated by the blue block in \hyperref[fig:Quadrant]{Fig.~\ref*{fig:Quadrant}}).
+A precise mathematical description of the Quadrant Hypothesis using group theory is given in \hyperref[app:QuadrantHyp]{App.~\ref*{app:QuadrantHyp}}.